 Going back to the Manila Ocean Park last weekend became a trip not only for your happyfoodies to rediscover the oceanarium but to fish for something else – the food offerings at the Makansutra Asian Food Village located at the Ocean Park mall.
 Makan means “eat/eating” in Bahasa while Sutra means thread or line holding things together (or metaphorically, a collection of such lines or things such as in the Hindu scriptures) in Sanskrit.
 This is especially meaningful as Makansutra is envisioned to be a place gathering together fare from all over Southeast Asia sold hawker-style.
 Granted that one may not always have the opportunity to travel but at Makansutra, one can let his/her taste buds do the traveling.
 Will K.F.
 Seetoh, the Singaporean foodie who inspired this enterprise, approve?
 Tag along with happyfoodies and find out.

 Penang has always been synonymous with “Food Paradise” when you’re in Malaysia.
-But my recent visit to the country didn’t include the region in the itinerary.
-Good thing popular and established restaurants have branches in Malaysia.
-While in Genting Highlands, we had lunch at Penang Food Village and when we went back to the city, we had dinner at Nasi Kandar Pelita.
+But my recent visit in the country didn’t include the region in the itinerary.
+Good thing popular and established restaurants have chained branches in Malaysia.
+While in Genting Highlands we had lunch at Penang Food Village and when we went back to the city, we had dinner at Nasi Kandar Pelita.
 Check out my favorites among the Penang food specialties we had.